Learn about the job offer, community endorsement, and other requirements for eligible applicants.

 |51122||1||Musicians and singers|

 Important: If you submitted your application on or before November 15, 2022, review the NOC 2016 version of the qualifying work experience requirements (PDF, 299 KB) that apply to you.

-At the time your application is submitted you must have a minimum of 12 months full-time work experience in an eligible occupation within the last 18 months prior to your application.
+If you are an EMPP refugee applicants: at the time your application is submitted you must have a minimum of 12 months full-time work experience in an eligible occupation within the last 10 years prior to your application.

 Work experience in the qualifying period must:

 - have been paid full-time employment, for a minimum of 30 hours a week